rsyncOSX/rsyncuidocs/content/en/blog/rsyncversions.md

 categories = ["technical details"]
 +++

 Following the development of an adjusting output feature for rsync, I have identified a critical issues concerning the *default version of rsync in macOS and RsyncUI*.
 A new version of RsyncUI, version 2.7.1, will be released, which will impose certain restrictions on the operations permitted when using the default version of rsync in macOS.
-These restrictions will only permit standard synchronization tasks and will prohibit snapshot or syncremote tasks.
+These restrictions will only permit standard synchronization tasks and will prohibit *snapshot* or *syncremote* tasks.

 {{< alert color="warning" >}}

 I strongly recommend that all users of RsyncUI install the latest version of rsync.
 There are several methods to install the latest version of rsync.
 One method is to use Homebrew.
-Please search for instructions on how to obtain and securely install the latest version of rsync using Homebrew.
+Please search for instructions on how to obtain and securely install the latest version of rsync.
+Homebrew is one option.

 {{< /alert >}}